 In part 1 of this article, we started down the SEO 101 rabbit hole with stats revealing the power of well-implemented local SEO, a brief overview of what search engine optimization is and the all-important list of what NOT to do to succeed.
-Today, I get to share the good stuff; without any further delay, let’s finish our back to basics and get the businesses you represent moved up in search engines!
+Today, I get to share the good stuff; without any further delay, let’s get the businesses you represent moved up in search engines!

 Get to Know Good SEO